Mid Wales leaflet

 6.5 miles, 10.5 kilometres

-The waymarked horse trail starts on the forest road (grid reference SN 717 814) and follows a circular route taking in a mixture of forest tracks, paths and quiet tarmacked roads.
+It starts on the forest road (grid reference SN 717 814) and follows a circular route taking in a mixture of forest roads, public roads and trails.
+There are a few short steeper sections and be prepared for a variety of surfaces.

 There are four permanent orienteering courses (a series of posts you have to find in order).